jonmarimba/CocoaREST/README.md

 Why use it?
 ===========

-The NetworkTasks family of Cocoa Classes are designed to be flexible, powerful, and incredibly simple and transparent to use.
+The CocoaREST family of Cocoa Classes are designed to be flexible, powerful, and incredibly simple and transparent to use.
 Here are just some advantages:

 * Uses modern, up-to-date APIs.
 For example, SDTwitterTask uses "statuses/mentions" versus the archaic "statuses/replies"